matthew-beerens/obsidian-vault/OSCP/PrivEsc/Linux/Insecure System Components.md

 `chmod u+s <filename>` - set the suid bit on the file

+`find / -perm -u=s -type f 2>/dev/null` - search for all files in the system with suid or guid set with the goal of executing a command or script as root.

 `If we find a file that has the suid bit set, and for some reason it is misconfigured we could use this binary to execute privileges`

 for example if `find` was misconfigured we could: